-Design flourishes best in environments that encourage learning, testing, and iterating with users.
+Design flourishes best in environments encouraging learning, testing, and iterating with users.
 Rapid prototyping accelerates design iterations from the concept to the prototyping stage.

 Prototypes help validate the potential design concepts by testing how the design ties in with customers’ needs at the design stage.
 Still, most organizations fail to use this valuable technique to their advantage efficiently.